 The application period for 2021 is now closed.

 The X-Force Fellowship program is open to U.S. citizens at the undergraduate and graduate level.
 Participants possess a diverse set of skills ranging from mobile and web app development, data analysis and visualization, hardware prototyping, social media strategy, and technology scouting.
 Participants get the opportunity to work on a mission-focused real-world project, participate in a professional development opportunity, work directly with military and national security leaders, and gain perspective as to how their skills and experience can have an outsized impact on national security.

-The X-Force Fellowship Pilot Program addresses real-world military problems that require technical and entrepreneurial expertise.
-During the fellowship, hosts must supply an Action Officer to engage with their fellows on a weekly basis.
-Hosts are expected to provide fellows regular on-base access to facilities and personnel where appropriate and relevant.
+The X-Force program addresses real-world military problems that require technical and entrepreneurial expertise.
+During the program, military sponsors must supply an Action Officer to engage with their fellows on a weekly basis.
+For the in-person Fellowship program, hosts expect to provide fellows regular on-base access to facilities and personnel where appropriate and relevant.

 Frequently Asked Questions

 Undergraduates, graduate students, and recent graduates are eligible to apply for the X-Force Fellowship.
 Top applicants must have demonstrated technical or entrepreneurial experience or expertise.
 Evidence of past self-directed work is strongly preferred.

 The X-Force program diversifies the national security innovation base by creating a new model of national security service.
 Minimal experience working with the military is not only acceptable, but preferred!
 Those applicants with prior military or government work experience will be evaluated and accepted by exception.